Parde Mein Rehne Do: Production

 Wajahat Rauf announced on 1 March 2020 that he began the production of his new film, titled Parde Mein Rehne Do, with his wife Shazia Wajahat as an executive producer.
-While Hania Aamir already knew about Mohsin Ali's story, Rauf joined as director and producer afterwards and wanted a strong male character, so he cast Ali Rehman Khan.
+While Hania Aamir already knew about Mohsin Ali's story, Rauf joined as director and producer afterward and wanted a strong male character, so he cast Ali Rehman Khan.
 They had an intention to release the film that year, however after the half course of 18 days, the filming was paused on 19 March due to the COVID-19 pandemic in Pakistan.
 Later, after the lockdown restrictions lifted, the principal photography was resumed and wrapped-up on 22 February 2021 after the other 18 days, following the post-production phase.

 Soundtrack

 Release

-Film teaser was released on 14 November 2021, and film trailer was launched with the soundtrack on 26 February 2022 in an event in Karachi.
+The film teaser was released on 14 November 2021, and the film trailer was launched with the soundtrack on 26 February 2022 at an event in Karachi.
 The film was released on Eid al-Fitr, 3 May 2022, under PG13 rating.
 It had a world television premiere on Eid al-Adha, 10 July 2022, on Har Pal Geo.